zpb4/Synthetic-Forecast-v2-FIRO-DISES/README.md

 # Synthetic-Forecast-v2-FIRO-DISES
 Synthetic forecast model to support FIRO work under DISES funding.
 Version 2 is model that uses cumulative forecast and variance partitioning.

-- 'NHG' branch is full implementation of model for New Hogan reservoir inflow (NHGC1) and downstream local flows at Mud Slough site (MSGC1L).
+- Model is currently setup for synthetic forecast generation at New Hogan Lake (NHGC1) and downstream Mud Slough site (MSGC1L).
 HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/f63ead2d62414940a7d90acdc234a5d1/) and must be extracted to 'data' sub-repo to run the model.

-- 'LAM' branch is full implementation of model for Lake Mendocino reservoir inflow (LAMC1) and downstream local flows at Ukiah and Hopland (UKAC1, HOPC1L).
-HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/ccffddde118f4145854c960295f520cb/) and must be extracted to 'data' sub-repo to run the model.
+- _under construction_ Model can be setup for forecast generation at Lake Mendocino reservoir inflow (LAMC1) and downstream local flows at Ukiah and Hopland (UKAC1, HOPC1L) w/minor modifications.
+HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/ccffddde118f4145854c960295f520cb/) and must be extracted to 'data' sub-repo to run the model. _Modifications to run at Lake Mendocino are..._

 #### Note: After downloading and extracting data from Hydroshare resources above, ensure local directory path for HEFS data is configured: 'my_local_directory/data/HEFS/...', where '...' are the site specific sub-repos, before running the data-processing routine below